Tomires/thesis/analysis.md

 All three non-gaming applications place great deal of attention to gamification elements which stimulate the player.
 We would like to introduce online profiles in one of the expansions to the game.

-When it comes to gaming applications mentioned, I cannot draw from their game design as they come from different videogame genres.
-I can however take note of mechanics they use to introduce new kanji to the player.
+When it comes to gaming applications mentioned, we cannot draw from their game design as they come from different videogame genres.
+We can however take note of mechanics they use to introduce new kanji to the player.
 Fude Samurai's story mode introduces new kanji gradually by guiding the player through stroke order.
 As the game places emphasis on teaching the player how to draw kanji characters, it does not need to explain pronunciation in much detail.
 If the player gets lost, they can practice in the training mode.

 Kanji no Owari seems to be lacking in the learning department.
 The whole experience seems to be geared towards players familiar with kanji who only need a quick revision.
 Hiragana Battle seems to include the best learning experience out of the three games mentioned.
 Thanks to the link with NPCs and story, the learning progression is gradual and does not feel forced.

 Lastly, we need to choose between the two approaches to turn-based role-playing games.
 As we only control one character, the mechanics used in Dofus seem to be a better fit for our game.
 The query mechanism needs to be linked to a frequently used gameplay mechanic.
 The most frequently used action in Dofus seems to be spell casting.
 Thanks to the ability to cast multiple spells per turn, the frequency of queries is higher than it would be if we opted to use Fire Emblem's approach.

-Two other mechanics in Dofus that I would like to use are the in-battle challenge system and idols, which are items used to modify battle conditions to make them more challenging for seasoned players in exchange for additional rewards.
+Two other mechanics in Dofus that we would like to use are the in-battle challenge system and idols, which are items used to modify battle conditions to make them more challenging for seasoned players in exchange for additional rewards.
 We would like to utilise this feature in our equipment system.